USDA-VS/vSNP/README.md

 ![](./dependencies/directory_screen_shot.png)

-For example, running `path_adder.py -w /path/to/vsnp_dependencies` all subdirectories are accessible using the `-r` option.  `vSNP_step1.py -r1 *_R1*gz -r2 *R2*gz -r Mycobacterium_AF2122` will use NC_002945v4.fasta to align reads.
+For example, running `path_adder.py -w /full/path/to/vSNP_dependencies` (see below) all subdirectories are accessible using the `-r` option.  `vSNP_step1.py -r1 *_R1*gz -r2 *R2*gz -r Mycobacterium_AF2122` will use NC_002945v4.fasta to align reads.
 It is recommended the path to dependencies be placed on shared storage available to both compute resources and subject matter expert.

-For more run detail use the `-h` option.
+For more run detail use `-h` option.

 # Quick Setup

-Installation expects user is familiar with the command-line, knows how to add directories to their PATH, and has installed conda.
+It is expected user is familiar with command-line basics, knows how to add directories to their PATH, and has installed conda.

 Download vSNP from https://github.com/USDA-VS/<br>
 `git clone https://github.com/USDA-VS/vSNP.git`